Andrew-Dunn/climate-analyser-backend/README.md

 git clone https://github.com/climate-analyser-team/climate-analyser-backend.git

 in the Climate analyzer folder, run the install.sh script.
-If no errors appear please berify that the /var/www/cgi-bin folder exists and that it works with apache as approite.
+If no errors appear please verify that the /var/www/cgi-bin folder exists and that it works with apache as approite.
 Also please include a privateKey.pem and publicKey.pem (same as Django) as certain functions are dependant on authentication.

+sudo ./config_s3fs.sh Thredds
-./config_s3fs.sh Thredds	#This creates a folder that allows us to share resources
+#This creates a folder that allows us to share resources
+Mount and unmount files should be kept in cgi-bin for ease of use

 It is recomended that you generate a key for munge or copy it over from another node.
 Which will be used in the next install